 R07.9 – Chest Pain, Unspecified

 If the documentation lacks specificity or the origin of pain is unclear, this code may be used.
+While this rib pain icd 10 cm code is acceptable, specificity is preferred.

 Note: While this is acceptable, try to avoid it when more specific coding is possible — especially for insurance purposes.